canada-ca/design-system/feedback/insights.md

 *   content gaps / incorrect information that require a subject matter expert
 *   technical issues

-## OTemplates for slides and charts
+## Templates for slides and charts

 Charts can help illustrate trends, spot anomalies, confirm or explore research questions in the feedback.